APA in-text citation

 Never use an ampersand symbol (“&”) in the running text.
 Instead, use the full word “and.”

-- This is also true from the business plan: “creating an APA Citation Generator is a lot of work but many students benefit from it” (Swaen, 2014, pp. 14–15).
+- This is also confirmed by the business plan: “creating an APA Citation Generator is a lot of work but many students benefit from it” (Smith, 2014, pp. 14–15).

-- In 2014, Swaen wrote as follows: “making an APA Citation Generator is a lot of work but many students benefit from it” (pp. 14–15).
+- In 2014, Smith wrote: “making an APA Citation Generator is a lot of work but many students benefit from it” (pp. 14–15).

-When referencing a list of items from a source, you also need to include an in-text citation.
-If a list comes from one source, then put the citation after the last list item.
-It if comes from several different sources, add citations for each item.
+If the cited list originates from one source, put the in-text citation after the last list item.
+If the list comes from several different sources, add the in-text citations after each list item.

 The following factors are identified: